Skip to main content

 What to expect from CMS’ second decade of APM programs

 CMS has introduced more than 50 innovative care delivery models designed to drive health system transformation over the last decade.
 Only six of those produced significant savings; of those, only four met the requirements to be expanded.
 As the second 10-year period of the program gets underway, which includes $10 billion in new funding, CMS’ Center for Medicare and Medicaid Innovation is considering numerous changes to improve the overall success of these programs and, in turn, drive overall gains in care outcomes and health equity.
 When evaluating what has worked in the past and what changes are needed moving forward, it is important to review what success looks like for Alternative Payment Model programs.
-CMMI relies on three benchmarks to measure levels of success: The gold standard: improving quality of care while simultaneously reducing expenditures.
+CMMI relies on three benchmarks to measure levels of success The gold standard: improving quality of care while simultaneously reducing expenditures.
 Improving quality of care without impacting expenditures.
-Reducing expenditures without impacting qual...
+Reducing expenditures without impacting quality of ...